jjesse/security_podcasts/README.md

   - Taken from the "About" page: "Attempt to look at security news and pick out lessons we can apply to keep organizations secure"

-  - Host is the same person who runs the infosec.exchange (<infosec.exchange>) Mastadon instance
+  - Host is the same person who runs the infosec.exchange (<infosec.exchange>) Mastodon instance

   - Found at <https://defensivesecurity.org/about/>